 It’s certainly great news for small businesses, the UK economy and the government.
-Small business in the UK are clearly doing something right and leading the way in Europe and International markets.
-These results surveyed from 4,000 small business suggest lots of positive results.
+Small businesses in the UK are clearly doing something right and leading the way in Europe and International markets.
+These results surveyed from 4,000 small businesses suggest lots of positive results.

-The Department for Business, Innovation and Skills (BiS) are reporting that around half of small businesses in the UK expect their turnover to grow in 2015.
-The study also reveals that seventy eight per cent also reported a profit or surplus in in 2014.
-This has risen by six percent on 2012 figures and up to pre-recession figures.
+The Department for Business, Innovation and Skills (BiS) is reporting that around half of small businesses in the UK expect their turnover to grow in 2015.
+The study also reveals that seventy-eight per cent also reported a profit or surplus in 2014.
+This has risen by six per cent on 2012 figures and up to pre-recession figures.
 The positive news is that the same businesses surveyed expect to also recruit more staff and grow their business in the near future.